An Essential Guide to Composable Enterprise Architecture

 Additionally, using an enterprise architecture tool can help identify gaps in your current systems and assist with planning and visualization.
 This ensures that you select the right components and integrate them correctly to optimize your architecture.

-Design an architecture blueprint
+Design an Architecture Blueprint

 An effective architecture blueprint is the foundation for implementing a composable architecture.
 This blueprint should provide an overview of the capabilities and applications needed to support business functions.
 A well-designed roadmap can then detail how these applications will interact to meet the needs of the business.